marcelmueller/steppie/README.md

 ## Feedback

 Feel free come up with suggestions and code reviews.
 Feedback is much appreciated.
-You can find me on Twitter @grigio.
+You can find me on Twitter: @grigio.